 21. The delegation provided information that in January 2005, Montenegro adopted the Action Plan for the Decade of Roma Inclusion 2005-2015, with the goal to use projects envisaged to break the vicious circle of poverty and exclusion of Roma from social life.
 The activities aim at the full integration of Roma into Montenegrin society.
-The Government adopted the Strategy for the Improvement of Status of the Roma, Ashkali and Egyptian population in Montenegro 2008-2012, which includes a set of measures and activities in the areas of social care, urban planning and utility services, education, culture and health care.
+The Government adopted a strategy for the improvement of status of the Roma, Ashkali and Egyptian populations in Montenegro 2008-2012, which includes a set of measures and activities in the areas of social care, urban planning and utility services, education, culture and health care.